X

 When choosing which home battery backup systems to include, we considered the following key factors:

 • Technical Specifications: We considered technical factors such as peak, start, running voltage, and amperage.
-These permanent installations must be capable of handling the electrical load of all the appliances in the house on a daily basis.
+These permanent installations must be capable of handling the electrical load of all the appliances in the house daily.

-• Cost: Battery backup systems can be quite expensive, which is why it is important to consider pricing and installation costs.
+• Cost: Battery backup systems can be quite expensive, so it is important to consider pricing and installation costs.
 We compared different options to ensure you were getting the best value for your investment.

 How did we choose these home battery backup systems?